 Understanding GPS Technology

 When many people begin researching and learning about the various products offered throughout the GPS tracking industry they are often left feeling overwhelmed.
-Tracking System Direct (TSD) understands that there are many terms and words associated with vehicle management and GPS monitoring technology that parents, businesses and police agencies will likely hear for the first time as they begin their journey into the GPS and telematics industries.
-This glossary was designed to help bring simplicity and understanding to many of the terms, words and phrases frequently used throughout the GPS monitoring industry, providing a resource for anyone interested in a complete and comprehensive overview of GPS-related definitions.
-Car GPS Tracker
+Tracking System understands that there are many terms and words associated with vehicle management and GPS monitoring technology that parents, businesses, and police agencies will likely hear for the first time as they begin their journey into the GPS and telematics industries.
+This glossary was designed to help bring simplicity and understanding to many of the terms, words, and phrases frequently used throughout the GPS monitoring industry, providing a resource for anyone interested in a complete and comprehensive overview of GPS-related definitions.

-A-GPS are the acronyms associated with the term "Assisted-Global Positioning System".
+A-GPS is an acronym associated with the term “Assisted-Global Positioning System”.
 Assisted GPS basically refers to the combination of both GPS satellite and cellular/wireless technologies.
-A-GPS is a term often associated and used to describe how location-based data recorded onto a GPS tracker is transmitted.
+A-GPS is a term often associated with and used to describe how location-based data recorded onto a GPS tracker is transmitted.

 A form of battery often used in both the GPS Tracking Key (AAA alkaline battery) and GPS Tracking Key Pro (AA alkaline battery) models, alkaline batteries are the most commonly used form of battery in consumer electronics products.
 Known for having a long shelf life, alkaline batteries are also viewed as being high-quality sources of power.

 Although the name sounds pretty intimidating, an atomic clock is simply a way of calculating time through the periodic movements of atoms.
 Atomic clockwork is utilized by Global Positioning System units to provide a timing mechanism that allows GPS accuracy to be calculated with precision.